lambdaclass/finance_playground/ergodicity_explorations/README.md

 ## Time averageing perspective
 <br />
-The paradigm discussed in the paper proposes that individuals make decisions that maximise the _time-average growth rate_ of their wealth.
+The paradigm discussed in the paper proposes that individuals make decisions that maximize the _time-average growth rate_ of their wealth.
 From page 17:
 > The usual procedure for computing such a time average is to first transform wealth in such a way as to generate an ergodic observable and then compute the expectation value of that observable.